X

 Showing gratitude

-Not just for names of the people or deity, “sama” is used for verbs.
+Not just for names of the people or deities, “sama” is used for verbs.

 Otsukare-sama

-Perhaps this is the one you hear it every day specifically if you work at the office.
-It can mean a lot of things like “Good to see you!”
+Perhaps this is the one you hear daily, specifically if you work at the office.
+It can mean many things, like “Good to see you!”
 “You’ve done a great job.”
-“Goodbye”, etc… Children don’t use them.
-“Otsukare” literally means “Being tired” and people use this phrase to express one’s gratitude for one’s efforts or praise for someone’s day’s work.
-So don’t get confused when you hear this phrase and you would think “Hmm, I’m not tired at all”,
+“Goodbye,” etc.… Children don’t use them.
+“Otsukare” literally means “Being tired,” people use this phrase to express their gratitude for their efforts or praise for someone’s day’s work.
+So don’t get confused when you hear this phrase, and you would think, “Hmm, I’m not tired at all.”
+That’s not the point.
+They want to tell you that they know you are doing your part (job or anything you’re entitled to do); it’s an icebreaker to start some chit-chat.

 Gochiso-sama

-This is yet another frequent expression you would hear in specifically in a dining situation.
-When people start eating, they say “Itadakimasu” expressing their attitude for the food and the cook who prepared it, the truck driver and farmer, soil, water, sun… etc. Then after they finish their meal, they would say “Gochiso-sama” or “Gochiso-sama Deshita” (the latter on is a more polite way by adding “deshita“).
+This is another frequent expression you would hear, specifically in dining.
+When people start eating, they say “Itadakimasu,” expressing their attitude toward the food and the cook who prepared it, the truck driver and farmer, the soil, water, the sun… etc. Then, after they finish their meal, they would say “Gochiso-sama” or “Gochiso-sama Deshita” (the latter is a more polite way by adding “deshita”).

 3. Kun: Used for Boys